nokia/danm/README.md

 DANM provides general support to CNIs which interwork with Kubernetes' Device Plugin mechanism such as SR-IOV CNI.
 When a properly configured Network Device Plugin runs, the allocatable resource list for the node should be updated with resource discovered by the plugin.
 ##### Using Intel SR-IOV CNI
 SR-IOV Network Device Plugin allows to create a list of *netdevice* type resource definitions with *sriovMode*, where each resource definition can have one or more assigned *rootDevice* (Physical Function).
-The plugin looks for Virtual Funtions (VF) for each configured Physical Function (PF) and adds all discovered VF to the allocatable resource's list of the given Kubernetes Node.
+The plugin looks for Virtual Functions (VF) for each configured Physical Function (PF) and adds all discovered VF to the allocatable resource's list of the given Kubernetes Node.
 The Device Plugin resource name will be the device pool name on the Node.
 These device pools can be referred in Pod definition's resource request part on the usual way.

 In the following example, the "nokia.k8s.io/sriov_ens1f0" device pool name consists of the "nokia.k8s.io" prefix and "sriov_ens1f0" resourceName.
 ```